 A non-essential amino acid, citrulline — derived from the Latin word for “watermelon,” which is a great natural source of the stuff — is usually linked to improved blood flow and circulatory health, which is why it’s often thrown into erectile dysfunction supplements.

 We can’t say there’s a scientific consensus that citrulline improves power, but there have been a few studies that suggest as much.
-A 2016 study in the Journal of International Sports Nutrition found that it improved power output and reduced time to fatigue in cyclists and more research published the same year concluded that it improved peak power and explosive power among tennis players.6 7
+A 2016 study in the Journal of International Sports Nutrition found that it improved power output and increased time to fatigue in cyclists, and more research published the same year concluded that it improved peak power and explosive power among tennis players.6 7

 Citrulline is a super common ingredient in pre-workouts, but they usually contain just one gram or so.
 That could be good for general circulatory health but for an acute effect on your gym session, stick to a higher dose of 5 or 6 grams.